sezna/nps/other/ERRORS_AND_WARNINGS.md

 # Errors and Warnings

-If you were directed here, you probably saw a warning or error in your console when using `p-s` for your npm scripts.
+If you were directed here, you probably saw a warning or error in your console when using `nps` for your npm scripts.

 ## Unable to find config